sveltejs/kit/.changeset/sour-roses-admire.md

 '@sveltejs/kit': patch
 ---

-[fix] Create fallback page when prerendering is disabled
+Create fallback page when prerendering is disabled